De laatste trein uit Ligurië

 30 years ago Elaine was a teenager, growing up on a small out-of-town 1970s estate.
 Every day the men go to work while the women repress the tedium of suburban life: frustrations and appetites are hidden behind a wall of respectability.
 Yet Elaine sees that most houses have their secrets.
 When an American family moves into the estate, the veneer of respectability begins to crack.
 The neighbours start to socialise with each other, they learn how to drink martinis, children are left to their own devices - then a tragic event changed their lives.

-The Cold Eye of Heaven: the stunning new novel from Christine Dwyer Hickey,
+The stunning new novel from the beloved Christine Dwyer Hickey, the bestselling author of Last Train from Liguria.

 Set against the backdrop of London, this epic literary novel chronicles the lives of two Irish characters over four decades.
 Their journey explores themes of identity, belonging, and the immigrant experience, delving into personal struggles and societal challenges as they navigate life in a foreign city.
 The narrative intricately weaves their individual stories, highlighting the impact of time and place on their relationships and aspirations.